 The Water Resources Reform and Development Act (WRRDA) called for full use of harbor maintenance tax revenue and laid out incrementally larger spending targets between FY2015-25.
-Congress should appropriate $1.25 billion in the FY2017 Energy and Water Development Appropriations Bill to step-up spending for the Corps of Engineers’ operation and maintenance activities and move toward full use of the Harbor Maintenance Tax.
+Congress should hit the target established in Section 2101 of WRRDA and provide at least $1.33 billion in the FY2018 Energy and Water Development Appropriations Bill to fund the Corps of Engineers’ operation and maintenance activities.

 Marine Infrastructure Renewal

 Soo Lock Rehabilitation